onfido/onfido-android-sdk/README.md

 ```
 More information on the [Android documentation](http://tools.android.com/tech-docs/new-build-system/user-guide/apk-splits)

+### 4. Localisation

+Onfido Android SDK already comes with out-of-the-box translations for the following locales:
+- English (en) :uk:
+- Spanish (es) :es:

+In case you would like us to add translations for some other locales we don't provide yet, please contact us through [android-sdk@onfido.com](mailto:android-sdk@onfido.com).

 ## Creating checks

 As the SDK is only responsible for capturing and uploading photos, you would need to start a check on your backend server using the [Onfido API](https://documentation.onfido.com/).